aarro029/EZcompile_OpenSSL/README.md

 # EZcompile_OpenSSL
 A simple Python program that utliizes subprocess and os.system commands in order to automate the compilation of OpenSSL.

-Preliminary requirements: gcc, make
+Preliminary requirements: gcc, make, python3

 Steps:
-1. wget a suitable version of OpenSSL
+1. wget a suitable version of OpenSSL into /EZcompile_OpenSSL
 2. Run python3 EZcompile_Openssl.py

 In order to resuse script without the need to reclone,